-Filtering your table provides a quick way to work with a subset of records and lets you focus on the data you want.
-You can filter based on several different requirements, including:
+Filtering your table provides a way to work with and focus on a subset of records.
+You can filter on different requirements, including:

 - Show selected records